 Capital’s study abroad offerings have been designed to help you begin your exploration.
 Depending on your academic goals, you can choose from a wide range of options, including short- and long-term programs.
 Study abroad is available for every major!

-» Visit this site for all of Capital’s study abroad offerings
+View all study abroad offerings

 If you’re a music major, you may want to take advantage of exchange programs that Capital has developed with institutions offering similar programs in Hungary, Germany.
 If you’re a nursing major, you participate in our faculty led programs in such locations as the Dominican Republic, Mexico, and within a community in Kentucky.
 Capital University has an exchange program with the University of Essex in the United Kingdom, which is open to most majors, with a limit of 4 semester or 2 academic year spots each year.

 As an education major, our Intercultural Student Teaching program gives you the opportunity to complete a portion of your required student-teaching in your choice of 17 countries outside of the United States.
 Or you may want to check out the wide range of opportunities made possible by organizations that coordinate study abroad programs around the world.

 Even if you don’t have an entire semester to devote to international travel, there are opportunities for you to consider.
 Faculty and coaches often lead short overseas trips that relate to specific areas of study or an athletic team.
 These programs change from year to year, but recent faculty-led travel destinations include Costa Rica, The Dominican Republic, The Galapagos Islands, Germany, Greece, Ireland, Italy, Mexico and Spain.
 Now that’s teaching and learning outside of the classroom.